mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 But in the last few months, the membership has [dramatically changed](https://billbennett.co.nz/internetnz-disrupted/).

-A "free speech" has encouraged their members to join and oppose a proposed new constitution for the organisation, ostensibly over concerns it would lead to censorship of registrations in the .nz zone.
+A "free speech" group encouraged their members to join and oppose a proposed new constitution for the organisation, ostensibly over concerns it would lead to censorship of registrations in the .nz zone.
 That's been followed by a counter-surge of sign-ups from others who distrust and dislike the aims and assumed motives of the new members.

-The stated rationale for opposing the constitution is misplaced.
-The new constitution is not perfect, but I'm in favour of it overall and I hope to see it pass at today's SGM.
+**The stated rationale for opposing the constitution is misplaced.
+The new constitution is not perfect, but I'm in favour of it overall and I hope to see it pass at today's SGM.**

 While I don't agree with the objections to the constitution itself, and I agree the motivations of those opposing it are questional, there is a legitimate conversation to needs to continue to reconcile the diverse viewpoints around what InternetNZ should be as an organisation and how .nz should be operated.